The Main Issue in Your Case

 As noted above, Social Security will focus primarily on the impact your depression has on your day to day activities – primarily such things as concentration, attention, and emotional stability.
 Thus, if you are alleging depression as a complication of another medical condition, make sure to describe your symptoms to your doctor.

 You are responsible for making sure that your doctor’s notes are complete and helpful to your case.
 Notes that document your illness and your treatment often will not be enough.
 You also need to encourage your doctor to cooperate with Social Security by responding to SSA’s request for copies of medical records.

-You should also recognize that SSA may give less weight to a mental health diagnosis from a primary care physician or cardiologist than to a psychiatrist or psychologist.
+You should also recognize that SSA may give less weight to a mental health diagnosis from a primary care physician or your cardiologist than to a psychiatrist or psychologist.
 Thus, if your depression is impairing your ability to function in addition to a medical problem, you need to ask your medical doctor for a referral to a mental health professional.

 A Social Security adjudicator would not give therapist’s notes a second look if they do not address work activity limitations.
 Even an experienced Social Security Judge will not presume to guess about specific work limitations from notes that only deal with medical issues.
 Some judges may, however, recognize the significance of a long treatment history, and might be more inclined to accept limitations set out in your testimony.
 Other judges, however, are less inclined to believe anything unless it is in your record.